awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-using-mof-file.md

 }
 ```

-You then set a tag on either the managed instance in the AWS Systems Manager console, or an Amazon EC2 tag in the EC2 console\.
+You then set a tag on either the managed instance in the Systems Manager console, or an Amazon Elastic Compute Cloud \(Amazon EC2\) tag in the Amazon EC2 console\.
 When you run the document, the script substitutes the \{tag:ComputerName\} token for the value of the instance tag\.

-You can also combine multiple tags into a single property, for example:
+You can also combine multiple tags into a single property, as shown in the following example\.

 ```
 Configuration MyConfig